GODFREY OSWALD, BSc, MSc

 Among of my main hobbies are reading (and writing) fiction and non-fiction works; watching French movies (I am fluent in basic French from living and working in Geneva and Paris); fortnightly visits to Odeon and Cine World cinemas to see blockbusters;

-watching TV documentaries on science, travel, history and geography subjects such as on Discovery, National Geographic, Animal Planet, Quest and Yesterday TV
+watching TV documentaries on science, travel, history and geography subjects such as on Discovery, History, National Geographic, Animal Planet, Quest and Yesterday TV

 You can read blogs about some of my hobbies here.